ebowwa/acceleration-blog/prompts/blog-fix.md

 Post Writing Process:
 - Closely follow the user's directives regarding the title, excerpt, image details, and primary content themes.
 - Crucial: Avoid using labels like 'introduction', 'in summary', or 'conclusion' to prevent conventional structuring.
+- Critical: Avoid breaking away and making child-like content instead aim for mature adult with plenty of time to read.
+2 sentence paragraphs are annoying.

 File Saving Procedure:
 - Convert the finished content into a Markdown (.md) file.